Get

 What About Service Dogs?

-According to their policy, Sam’s Club welcomes all breeds of well-trained service dogs that are under their owner’s control at all times.
+According to Sam’s Club’s pet policy, they welcome all breeds of well-trained service dogs that are under their owner’s control at all times.
 Under the Americans with Disabilities Act (ADA), any place of business can not deny a service dog entry because service dogs provide a necessary medical service to their owners.
 They are also not allowed to ask you for proof that your dog is a certified service animal, nor are they allowed to ask about your specific reason for needing a service dog.

 They can, however, ask what your dog is trained to do.
 They also have a right to ask you to leave if your service dog is exhibiting unruly or disruptive behavior.
 This means that if your dog has a history of aggressive behavior or is not trained to follow basic commands, they may not be allowed in the store.
 Usually, this isn’t an issue, because service dogs are highly trained and skilled animals that are very obedient.